Pinterest Pixel

 FAQ

-What should I do if my radio buttons are not working as expected?
+What if the radio buttons are not working as expected?

 If your radio buttons in Excel aren’t working as expected, check that they’re correctly grouped and each button is linked to a unique cell.
 Also, look for conflicts with macros running in the background.
 As a last resort, delete and reinsert the radio buttons for a fresh start.